Nov. 1st 2019, Dirk Thomas

 Summary: 5 packages finished [45s]

-Note: if you build more than once make sure to use ccache
+Note: if you build more than once make sure to use ccache.

 Metadata

-yaml
+yaml files

-is picked up automatically--metas
+./colcon.meta is picked up automatically--metas

-See colcon.readthedocs.io for information about .meta
+See colcon.readthedocs.io for information about .meta files.

 See colcon-metadata-repository for information how to share such files.